Combo (pronounced kom-boh)

 difficult exactly to emulate the originals, the best of which can command

-several times the price of a fake (a perfectly restored one in 2017 selling at
+several times the price of a fake (one restored with studious devotion to the maintenance or replication of originality in 2017 selling at

 was the susceptibility to rust, the survival rate wasn’t high and many led a hard